wkalt/puppet-docs/source/guides/cert_renewal.markdown

 Finally, sign the CSR to generate a new certificate.
 You can modify the `-days` flag to set the new expiration date, or use the provided value of ten years:

 {% highlight console %}
-[root@master ssl]# openssl ca -in certreq.csr -keyfile ca/ca_key.pem -days 3650 -out newcert.pem -config ./openssl.cnf
+[root@master ssl]$ openssl ca -in certreq.csr -keyfile ca/ca_key.pem -days 3650 -out newcert.pem -config ./openssl.cnf
 {% endhighlight %}